 When you click in the “Starting” box, a popup calendar will display the associated date for that offset value (the offset date has a white background and orange text).
 Alternately, if you click on a date in the calendar, that offset will be put into the “Starting” box.

 The offset will be relative to either the latest intraday update or the last close, based on the selection in the dropdown menu.

 Note: the Scan Engine will only run the scan on one date at a time.
 That is to say, the Scan Engine cannot run a single scan over a date range.
 For example, one may wish to run a scan for 52-week highs on the dates within the range of September 4th through 7th.
 Currently, this requires four separate scans using the appropriate date offsets.

-It's always a good idea to check the syntax one last time before running your scan, to make sure there are no errors in your scan.
-To do this, just click the Check Syntax button below the Scan Criteria Box.
+It's always a good idea to check the syntax before running your scan, to make sure there are no errors to address.
+The Advanced Scan Workbench offers two ways to check your scan for syntax errors.

 If there is a syntax error, text will appear at the bottom of the box that identifies the problem.